kursataktas/chainlink/e2e/capabilities/README.md

 Image will be published as `localhost:5050/$docker_image_name:latest` and used by framework.

 If you don't have a local registry the framework will spin it up for you (`registry:2` docker container).

+You can provide either `image` or `docker` fields to switch between local build and an existing image.

 ### Overriding configs
 You can override any configuration by providing more `TOML` files